jcplist/adajudge/README.md

 # Build and copy isolate (and make sure `dist/judger/isolate` exists and has setuid and execute permission (rwsr-sr-x))
 gulp isolate # and enter sudo password, sometimes it fails to prompt for password, you may need to run the below commands manually (or perhaps run 'sudo echo hi' beforehand)
+# After running the above command, check if dist/judger/isolate exist, otherwise do the follows
 # sudo rm -f isolate/isolate; sudo rm -f dist/judger/isolate;
 # (cd isolate; make isolate)
 # cp ./isolate/isolate dist/judger/